Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 Postman tool.
 This demonstration shows how the API can be used to find collections (that conform to our metadata profile)

-1. First he lists the collections, then chooses one
+1. First, he lists the collections, then chooses one.
-2. He then gets a collection with the `&resolve` parameter, meaning that the API will internally traverse the PCDM collection hierarchy and return ALL the metadata for the collection - down to the file level
+2. He then gets a collection with the `&resolve` parameter, meaning that the API will internally traverse the PCDM collection hierarchy and return ALL the metadata for the collection - down to the file level.
-3. He then downloads a file (for which he has a license that most of you reading this don’t have - hence the obfuscation of the dialogue)
+3. He then downloads a file (for which he has a license that most of you reading this don’t have - hence the obfuscation of the dialogue).

 This API has been used and road tested at ANU to develop techniques for topic modelling on the Sydney Speaks corpus (more about which corpus below) - by a